curv3d/curv/ideas/Analyser.md

 meaning nodes for magic syntax, and function call nodes for function call syntax.

-Does the semantic analyzer use multiple passes?
+Does the semantic analyser use multiple passes?
 Is different information stored in the meaning tree depending on the pass?
-AMI had a single bottom up semantic analyzer (including type checking).
+AMI had a single bottom up semantic analyser (including type checking).
 That will currently work here, for now.
 But Curv may evolve to be more complicated.
  1. bottom up type checking is fine for now.
  2. identifier resolution: we support unrestricted forward references in